 ESG at Ingredients

-Our Ingredients businesses are implementing strategies to manage their material ESG topics.
+Our Ingredients businesses are investing to improve performance across a wide range of material ESG topics.

-Wastewater treatment at AB Mauri Maya's yeast plant in Bandrima, Turkey Wastewater treatment at AB Mauri Maya's yeast plant in Bandrima, Turkey
+Wastewater treatment at AB Mauri Maya's yeast plant in Bandrima, Türkiye Wastewater treatment at AB Mauri Maya's yeast plant in Bandrima, Türkiye

 ESG Governance